contao/docs/docs/manual/layout/module-management/applications.en.md

 ## Listing

-The frontend module "Listing" adds a list of records to the website, which can be sorted, filtered and searched in the frontend.
-The basis for the listing is any table in the database, such as the members `tl_member`table .
+The frontend module "Listing" adds a list of records to the website that can be sorted, filtered and searched in the frontend.
+The basis for the listing is any table in the database, such as the member `tl_member`table .

 ![Configuring the Listing Module](/de/layout/module-management/images/de/das-auflistungsmodul-konfigurieren.png?classes=shadow)

-**Table:** Here you can specify the table whose records should be listed.
+**table:** Here you specify the table whose records should be listed.

-**Fields:** Enter the fields that are to be displayed in the list here.
+**Fields:** Enter here the fields that should be displayed in the list.
 Separate the individual fields with a comma.

-**condition:** Here you can enter a condition by which the records are filtered.
+**condition:** Here you can enter a condition for filtering the records.
 Since the module principle does nothing else than a database query, you can`published=1` use SQL-compliant code such as It is also possible to use insert tags, e.g. `user={{user::id}}`.

-**Searchable fields:** If you define certain fields as searchable, Contao automatically creates a form that allows you to search them.
+**Searchable fields:** If you define certain fields as searchable, Contao automatically creates a form to search them.

-**Sort by:** Here you can specify the columns by which the listing is sorted by default.
-Separate multiple fields with commas.
+**Sort by:** Here you can specify the columns by which the list is sorted by default.
+Separate several fields with commas.

-**Elements per page:** If you enter a value greater than 0 here, Contao will automatically distribute the results to multiple pages - assuming there are more than one.
+**Elements per page:** If you enter a value greater than 0 here, Contao will automatically distribute the results to multiple pages - assuming there are enough of them.

-**Fields on the detail page:** If you enter one or more fields here, Contao adds a small icon to each line of the listing that you can use to open the detail view of a record.
+**Fields of the detail page:** If you enter one or more fields here, Contao adds a small icon to each line of the listing which you can use to open the detail view of a record.
 On the detail page, you can display additional fields of a record that might not fit in the list.

-**Detail page condition:** Here you can enter a condition according to which the data records of the detail page are filtered (see condition above).
+**Detail page condition:** Here you can enter a condition for filtering the records of the detail page (see above condition).

 **List template:** Here you select the template for the list view.